athasv/Cookbook_test/Methods/Regional-climate-model-emulator-based-on-deep-learning.md

 	* Issues reproducing the complete climate change magnitude
 * "The general functioning of a RCM can be broken down into a large scale transformation and a downscaling function"
 * A novel hybrid downscaling approach that emulates the downscaling function of a RCM
+* "Combining the strengths of both empirical statistical downscaling methods and RCMs"

 <ins>Models</ins>: